Coyoacán: Villa Coyoacán or historic center

 In 2005, the San Juan Bautista church underwent renovations to its tower, atrium, facade, portal for pilgrims, the north and south sides and the cupola and more under the supervision of INAH and academics from UNAM.
 Prior to this, there had been no restoration work to the building for about a century.
 The cupola was particularly damaged, with trees and other plants growing out of it.
 Much of the work was to make straight many of the walls and floors, which had cracked and warped.
 Studies were done on the building to determine what materials in what colors were used in order to use the same.
 It was declared a National Monument in 1934.
 The work was sponsored by government and private funds.

-Other landmarks off the plazas include the Museo Nacional de Culturas Populares, and the Acuavida Coyoacán.
+Another landmark off the plazas is the Museo Nacional de Culturas Populares.
 The museum is located just off the Plaza del Centenario, and features mostly temporary exhibits related to popular or mass culture such as one related to lucha libre wrestling.
 The museum was created in 1982, to show the values and ways of live of the various modern cultural groups in Mexico.
 It has various halls, an auditorium and two courtyards in which are exhibitions, auditions, concerts, plays, recitals and craft workshops for children.
-The Acuavida Coyacán Aquarium is on the north side of the Plaza del Centenario.
-It offers exhibits of fishes, reptiles, live coral, aquatic plants and more, including the only freshwater manta ray in captivity in the Americas.